pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 learn how to run it.
 You'll see `Hello, Pybricks!` in the output pane.
 {: .notice}

-Next, open the _Flow_ blocks tab and select the _Wait_ block.
+Next, open the _Flow_ blocks tab and select the _Wait Time_ block.
 Place it on the canvas and adjust the wait time as shown below.
 Also be sure to close the file menu to free up space on the screen.